Tania Sodhi

-Tania Sodhi is a Indo-Canadian realtor and politician who resides in Moncton, New Brunswick.
-And was elected to the Legislative Assembly of New Brunswick in the 2024 election.
-She was elected in the riding of Moncton Northwest.
+Tania Sodhi is a Indo-Canadian realtor and former lawyer who resides in Moncton, New Brunswick.
+She was elected to the Legislative Assembly of New Brunswick in the 2024 election for the riding of Moncton Northwest.

 Sodhi is originally from Patiala, a city in Punjab, India.
-Before immigrating to Canada in 2018, she practiced law when she was based in India.
+Before immigrating to Canada in 2018, she practised law in India.
 Sodhi works as a realtor in the Moncton area.
+A mother of two young girls, she also manages a local day care.
 Sodhi is the first visible minority elected to the Legislative Assembly of New Brunswick and the second person of South-Asian descent elected to a legislature from an Atlantic province.